 The new determination is set out in the appendix to this letter.
-The determination covers the funding of provision on the NZQCF at Levels 1 and 2 delivered from 1 January 2024.
-The new determination includes a 5.0 percent increase to all funding rates specified in the determination.
+The determination covers the funding of provision on the NZQCF at Levels 1 and 2 delivered from 1 January 2025.
+The new determination includes a 2.5 percent increase to all funding rates specified in the determination.

-Under section 422 of the Act, it is the Tertiary Education Commission's (TEC) responsibility to develop the details needed to implement my determinations of the design of funding mechanisms.
+Under section 422 of the Act, it is the responsibility of the Tertiary Education Commission (TEC) to develop the details needed to implement my determinations of the design of funding mechanisms.